uzaxirr/uzaxirr/README.md

 ## About Me

-A 1st-year B.Tech lad who is a passionate Python developer, ML Enthusiast and a cloud Wizard
+A 2nd-year B.Tech lad who is a passionate Backend Dev, ML Enthusiast and a cloud Wizard

 ❄️ I'm a self-taught Developer
 ## 📫 Reach me at: